 Advantages of AMOLED display

-1. Energy efficiency: Lower power consumption when compared against other display technologies such as LED and LCD is one of the advantages of AMOLED.
+Lower power consumption or better energy efficiency when compared against other display technologies such as LED and LCD is one of the advantages of AMOLED.

 Note that each diode in an AMOLED panel emits light without generating too much heat.
 Thus, unlike LED and LCD, energy loss due to heat transfer is lesser in this display technology.

 Furthermore, because each diode or pixel generates light itself, an AMOLED panel does not require backlighting for colors and images to become visible unlike in LCD.
 Remember that backlighting requires drawing additional power from an energy source.